Students Over 24

 Credit for Prior Learning

-Credit for Prior Learning (CPL) is awarded for college-level learning gained through work or life experience Dix Scholars may earn up to 24 CPLs, not included in the 80 credits that Dix Scholars may transfer in.
-CPLs may fulfill entry-level courses in the major but do not fulfill mode requirements.
+Credit for Prior Learning (CPL) is awarded for college-level learning gained through work or life experience.
+Dix Scholars and adult students studying fully online may earn up to 24 CPLs.

-If you are a Dix Scholar, take advantage of CPL by enrolling in the 2-credit seminar IDS 227 (fall or spring).
+If you are interested in taking advantage of CPL, enroll in the 2-credit seminar IDS 227 (fall or spring).

 Once enrolled in IDS 227, you can: